DKISTDC/dkist/docs/guide/net.rst

 ========================================

 The DKIST Data Center provides a search interface for searching for level one datasets.
-This means you can search for whole collections of FITS files, each with associated an associated ASDF metadata file and other ancillary files.
+This means you can search for whole collections of FITS files, each with an associated ASDF metadata file and other ancillary files (such as preview movies).
 The ASDF and other ancillary files are made available to download over HTTP, to transfer the FITS files we use `Globus <https://www.globus.org/data-transfer>`__.

 .. _searching-datasets: